indieweb/wordpress-indieauth/readme.txt

 == Changelog ==

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+= 3.3 =
+* Switch to SHA256 hashing from built in salted hash used by WordPress passwords
+* Add PKCE Support

 = 3.2 =
 * Only add headers to front page and author archive pages